+No coherent decarbonization target can be reached by offshoring the emissions we are responsible for.
+Ignoring the accounting gap is unacceptable given the commitment displayed by the European Commission, e.g. the European Green Deal.
+Therefore, if local authorities are committed to come to grips with their decarbonization targets, they need to quantify and factor the full scope of indirect emissions into their mitigation planning.
+If indirect emissions are not factored into decarbonization scenarios, we can be certain that a 65% reduction of emissions will not equal 4534 ktCO2e in 2030, but a substantially higher figure that is incompatible with the carbon neutrality commitment by 2050.
 In this connection, the paper presents the most precise and complete estimation to date of the structure and evolution of Madrid's CF by looking at the supply and demand of CO2e emissions along the entire global value chain.
-It aims to contribute to the growing literature on urban CFs by exemplifying the analytical potential of using city-augmented models in combination with household surveys to track the origin and characteristics of emission production from the supply and the demand side (Wiedmann and Allen, 2021; Chen et al., 2020; Moran et al., 2018; C40, 2018).
+It aims to contribute to the growing literature on urban CFs by exemplifying the analytical potential of using city-augmented models in combination with household surveys to track the origin and characteristics of emissions generation from the supply and the demand side (Wiedmann and Allen, 2021; Chen et al., 2020; Moran et al., 2018; C40, 2018).
 It aims to estimate and characterize the 3-scope CF of the city and to break down its drivers and suppliers by geographical area, industry, consumption purpose, and socio-demographic grouping.
 To do this, we project a city industry-by-industry input-output table (IOT) exploiting the regional supply and use framework (SUT) and 28-industry macro data from the municipal economic accounts (AM, 2023a).
-We embed the city table within the GMRIIO framework provided by the Full International and Global Accounts for Research in input-Output analysis (FIGARO) database (Remond-Tiedrez and Rueda-Cantuche, 2019) to obtain as much geographical and industry detail as possible.
+We embed the city table within the GMRIO framework provided by the Full International and Global Accounts for Research in input-Output analysis (FIGARO) database (Remond-Tiedrez and Rueda-Cantuche, 2019) to obtain as much geographical and industry detail as possible.
 We obtain city-level emission factors by constructing an air emissions account (AEA) from the city's inventory data (AM, 2021) following Eurostat's methodology (Eurostat, 2015, 2013).
 Consumption spending and socio-demographic information about city residents come from the Spanish Household Budget Survey (ES-HBS), which we use to derive a city consumption vector following the steps explained by Cazcarro et al. (2022), as well as direct household emissions related to heat and transport activities as in Córcoles et al. (2024).
-Additionally, we impute individual-household CO2e volumes by 3-digit consumption purpose using aggregate emissions intensity per unit of nominal spending, with which we are able to present a bird's-eye view of the socio-demographic composition of the city's CF.
+Additionally, we impute individual-household CO2e volumes by 3-digit consumption purpose using aggregate emissions intensity per unit of nominal spending, with which we are able to present a bird's-eye view of the socio-demographic composition of the city's CF. Finally, we illustrate the potential of trade vis-à-vis consumption for mitigation policy via several emission reduction simulation scenarios based on supply chain reconfiguration and household behavior.